National Council of Slovakia: Functions

 The 150-seat unicameral National Council of the Slovak Republic is Slovakia's sole constitutional and legislative body.
 It considers and approves the constitution, constitutional amendments, and other legislation.
 It approves the state budget.
 It elects some officials specified by law, as well as justices of the Constitutional Court and the prosecutor general.
 Prior to their ratification, the parliament also should approve all important international treaties.
 Moreover, it gives consent for dispatching of military forces outside of Slovakia's territory and for the presence of foreign military forces on the territory of the Slovak Republic.

 Decision-making

 The parliament may vote only if a majority of all its members (76) are present.
 To pass a decision, the approval of a simple majority of all MPs present is required.
 Almost all legal acts can be adopted by this relative majority.
 An absolute majority (76 votes) is required to pass a vote of no-confidence in the cabinet or its members, or to elect and recall the Council's speaker or the deputy speakers.
 A qualified majority of 3/5 of all deputies (at least 90 votes) is required for the adoption of a constitution or a constitutional statute.

 Committees of the National Council

 Standing committees and current leadership are listed below.

 Speakers

-The current speaker of the Slovak National Council is Boris Kollár.
+Richard Raši has served as Speaker of the National Council of the Slovak Republic since 26 March, 2025.